A Brief History

 Despite the shameful example of some of the collaborators among their numbers, the French were definitely on the side of the Allies from the start of World War II and through the course of the war.
 After the war, the French became part of the new Western alliance known as NATO (though not without some friction with their allies).
 During the Cold War and during the War on Terror, France has remained a valued ally of the United States, make no mistake.

-(Author’s note: I have been to France, including Toulon, as have other family members, and found the place and the people to be wonderful.
+(Author’s note: The author has been to France, including Toulon, and other family members have also visited France.
+Each of us found the place and the people to be wonderful.
 See out previous articles, “10 Best Things That Come From France” and “A Timeline of France and the Francophone World”)

-Questions for Students (and others): Should the French Navy have tried to honor the peace treaty with Germany or should they have sailed for Britain to continue the fight?
+Question for students (and subscribers): Should the French Navy have tried to honor the peace treaty with Germany or should they have sailed for Britain to continue the fight?
 Was Admiral Auphan right to sink his own ships?
 Were you aware of the British attacks on French ships and the scuttling of the fleet at Toulon?
 Have you ever been to France?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!